Hartland, Wisconsin: Recreation

+Nixon Park is located on land that originally was owned by H. G. B. Nixon, a doctor whose family settled in Hartland.
+He donated the land to the village in the 1920s.
+His old house still stands on Capitol Drive near the downtown area of Hartland.
+Camp Whitcomb/Mason, a Boys and Girls Clubs summer camp, is located near Hartland.

 Education

 All of Hartland is served by the Arrowhead Union High School District.
+The Arrowhead district's only secondary school is Arrowhead High School.
 Different portions of Hartland are in different K-8 districts: Hartland-Lakeside Joint No. 3 School District, Lake Country School District, Swallow School District, and Merton Community School District.

-The Arrowhead district's only secondary school is Arrowhead High School.
-The Arrowhead District has nine feeder schools: North Shore Middle, Swallow, Merton, Lake Country, Stone Bank, Richmond, and North Lake.
-North Shore Middle School has two feeder schools: Hartland South Elementary, and Hartland North Elementary.